 Now that Shipyard has webhooks, you can make one Vessel or Fleet trigger another, potentially in a completely different project or organization.
 In this way, you can build out a workflow that connects Fleet A -> Fleet B -> Fleet C with ease!

 This setup is perfect for working as part of a larger data team, where Data Engineering may want their jobs to trigger Data Science jobs, but the teams don't want each other having direct access to their mission-critical workflows.

 This setup could also work in situations where a company needs to deliver files to an external vendor using Shipyard.
 The company could run their own data processing jobs on Shipyard and once the Fleet finishes running, trigger the Vendor's Shipyard webhook to pick up the file and process it.
 With this process in place, data loads are tracked more specifically, rather than relying on finicky file watchers that eat up resources.

-Webhooks are now available to all subscribers and can be tested with any trial account.
-Sign up for a free 14-day trial to start triggering any script you write via a webhook.
+Webhooks are now available to all subscribers and can be tested with any paid account.
+Sign up for our free Developer Plan to start building workflows and subscribe to trigger any script you write via a webhook.
 For more information about how to set up and use these webhooks, view our documentation.

 We're looking forward to seeing how users will take advantage of this functionality to quickly develop and deploy data solutions.